Unmanaged switches

 Sep 17, 2022

 When selecting the best PoE switch for home networks, several factors come into play, including the number of devices you want to power, your data speed needs, and whether you require advanced features like network management.
-The right PoE switch will balance affordability, port count, and power capacity while being easy to install and maintain.
+The right PoE Network Switches will balance affordability, port count, and power capacity while being easy to install and maintain.
 Here are some considerations and a few popular options for home networks: Key Factors to Consider: 1.Number of Ports: --- Most home networks don't require a large number of ports.
 A PoE switch with 4 to 8 PoE-enabled ports is usually sufficient to power devices like IP cameras, VoIP phones, and Wi-Fi access points.
 2.Power Budget: --- Ensure that the switch provides enough power per port (15W, 30W, or higher) to support your devices.
 Devices like IP cameras and VoIP phones typically need 15-25 watts, while more demanding devices like high-end Wi-Fi 6 access points may need more.
 3.Multi-gigabit vs. Gigabit vs. Fast Ethernet: --- For modern home networks, it's best to go for a Gigabit PoE switch (1000 Mbps) to ensure fast data speeds, especially if you're streaming video or using multiple IoT devices.
 If you are a gaming enthusiast or financial professional with higher requirements for the network, multi gigabit speed switches are a good choice.
 Avoid slower Fast Ethernet (100 Mbps) switches unless you're on a tight budget and have low-speed devices.
 4.Managed vs. Unmanaged: --- Unmanaged switches are plug-and-play and perfect for users who want simplicity.
 However, if you want advanced control over your network, like creating VLANs or monitoring traffic, a managed switch gives you more flexibility.
 5.PoE Standards: --- Consider the PoE standard you need: PoE (802.3af) for standard devices (up to 15.4W), PoE+ (802.3at) for more power-hungry devices (up to 30W), or PoE++ (802.3bt) for devices needing higher power (up to 60W or 100W).
 Top PoE Switches for Home Networks: 1.
 Netgear GS308P (8-Port Gigabit PoE Switch) --- Ports: 8 (4 PoE, 4 regular) --- PoE Budget: 53W --- Speed: Gigabit --- Type: Unmanaged --- Best For: Homes needing a few PoE devices alongside regular Ethernet devices. --- Pros: Affordable, compact, fanless design (quiet operation). --- Cons: Limited PoE budget for more power-hungry devices.
 2. BENCHU GROUP SP5210-8PGE2GE1GF-4BT (8-Port Gigabit PoE++ Switch) --- Ports: 8 (4 PoE, 4 PoE++, 2 regular,1 SFP uplinks) --- PoE Budget: 112W --- Speed: Gigabit --- Type: Unmanaged --- Best For: Most household applications. --- Pros: High reliability, Reasonable price, Support Higher PoE up to 90W, Rich interfaces,fanless design (quiet operation). --- Cons: Not easily obtainable.
 3. Ubiquiti UniFi Switch US-8-60W --- Ports: 8 (4 PoE, 4 regular) --- PoE Budget: 60W --- Speed: Gigabit --- Type: Managed --- Best For: Users who want control over their network (e.g., VLANs, QoS). --- Pros: Advanced management features, integrates with UniFi Controller. --- Cons: Slightly more expensive and requires configuration.
 4. Cisco CBS110-8P-E-2G (8-Port Gigabit PoE Switch) --- Ports: 8 (4 PoE, 2 SFP uplinks) --- PoE Budget: 67W --- Speed: Gigabit --- Type: Unmanaged --- Best For: Small networks requiring a durable, reliable switch. --- Pros: High reliability, robust build quality. --- Cons: Higher price for an unmanaged switch.
 5. BENCHU GROUP SP5220-8PXE1TF-8BT (8-Port 2.5Gb PoE++ Switch) --- Ports: 8 (8 PoE++, 1 x 10G SFP+ uplinks) --- PoE Budget: 280W --- Speed: 2.5Gb --- Type: Unmanaged --- Best For: Gaming enthusiast or financial professional or higher requirements home for the network. --- Pros: 2.5Gbps High Speed, Higher PoE up to 90W,High reliability, Reasonable price --- Cons: Not easily obtainable.
 6. TP-Link TL-SG1005P (5-Port Gigabit PoE Switch) --- Ports: 5 (4 PoE, 1 uplink) --- PoE Budget: 65W --- Speed: Gigabit --- Type: Unmanaged --- Best For: Small setups with up to 4 PoE devices, like IP cameras or access points. --- Pros: Affordable, plug-and-play, compact. --- Cons: Limited management features.
 Conclusion: For most home users, a 5 to 8-port Gigabit PoE switch will offer the right balance of power, ports, and affordability.
 If you need simplicity, go for an unmanaged switch like the BENCHU GROUP SP5210-8PGE2GE1GF-4BT or Netgear GS308P.
 However, if you need more control over your network, a smart or managed switch like the Ubiquiti UniFi Switch may be worth considering.
 If you need higher network speeds, using high-end wireless network devices such as Wi Fi 6 access points, the BENCHU GROUP's 2.5G high-power POE switch SP5220-8PXE1TF-8BT is a great choice.Make sure to choose a switch with a sufficient PoE budget to meet the power requirements of your devices, and consider future expandability if you plan to add more devices later.

 Read More